jinaga/starter-typescript-react/README.md

 svn export https://github.com/jinaga/starter-typescript.git/trunk myapplication
 ```

-If you don't have Subversion installed, then you can go to the [GitHub page](https://github.com/jinaga/starter-typescript) and download it.
+If you don't have Subversion installed, then you can go to the [GitHub page](https://github.com/jinaga/starter-typescript) and download the zip file.

 Once you have the code, run: